HomeHow it worksWaste hierarchy

 When disposing of WEEE (Waste Electrical and Electronic Equipment), organisations must take all reasonable measures to prevent waste and follow the hierarchy’s priority order, when transferring waste to another party.
 When we collect from you, we will issue a Waste Transfer Note (WTN), each of which requires a signed declaration confirming compliance with the waste hierarchy.
 This is mandated by Regulation 12 of the Waste (England and Wales) Regulations 2011.

-How do you follow the waste hierarchy?
+How do you follow the Waste Hierarchy?

 Waste hierarchy pyramid